OSGeo/PROJ/docs/source/usage/transformation.rst

 As a first example, let us take a look at the iconic *geodetic → Cartesian → Helmert → geodetic* case (steps 2 to 4 in the example in the introduction).
+(Note, for the rest of this book the "+"s are removed from the examples.)
 In PROJ it can be implemented as

 ::